Clean Start: How to Detox Your Body

 What Detox Methods Are There?

-Detoxing is temporarily relieving organs like the liver, kidneys, and digestive system, allowing your body to rid itself of accumulated waste.
-There are many options, from mild to rigorous approaches.
-However, there is no one right way.
+Detoxing is temporarily relieving the liver, kidneys, and digestion, among other things, so your body can rid itself of accumulated waste products.
+There are many options in this, from mild to rigorous approaches.
+However, there is not one correct method.
 It is important that the method suits you.

 Juice Cleanse

-Perhaps you are familiar with juice cleanses?
-In this method, you replace some or all of your meals for several days with vegetable and fruit juices.
+You may be familiar with juice cleanses?
+In this method, you replace some of your meals with vegetable and fruit juices for several consecutive days.
 This is a well-known way of detoxing.

 Alkalising

-Acidic waste that remains in your body can affect your acidity level, or pH value.
-This can lead to acidosis, especially as you age.
-When you are born, the body contains 0% acidic waste.
-By the time you are thirty to fifty years old, this percentage has increased to 25%.
-By seventy, the body comprises up to 40% acidic waste.
+Acidic waste products left in your body can affect your acidity level, or pH value.
+This can cause your body to become acidic.
+This is mainly the case as you age.
+When you are born, the body consists of 0% acidic waste products.
+By the time you are thirty to fifty years old, this percentage has already increased to 25%.
+By your seventies, the body consists of up to 40% acidic waste products.
 Fortunately, you can restore your acid-base balance.
-You can do this by eating alkaline foods and using alkalising products from Alka.
+You do this by eating alkaline foods, among other things.

 Dry Brushing

 Dry brushing originates from Ayurveda, where it has been used for centuries to prevent physical discomforts.
-Daily brushing of your skin with a soft brush stimulates blood circulation, removes dead skin cells allowing waste to be better eliminated, and helps to excrete waste.
+Daily brushing of your skin with a soft brush stimulates blood circulation, removes dead skin cells, allowing waste products to be better expelled, and helps to excrete waste products.
 By brushing, you activate your lymphatic system, one of the excretory organs.

 Important During Detoxing

 When you detox, you essentially press a reset button in your body.
 Your liver has to work hard to excrete all the excessive toxins.
-It is recommended to drink enough water during the detox and support your liver with milk thistle supplements such as Milk Thistle Complex from Vitaminstore or Bioradix syrup.
-Milk thistle supports the liver's cleansing function.
+It is recommended to drink enough water during the detox.

 Author: Nicole Langedijk